Epilepsy and travel

 Tips for safe travel

-If you are planning a long trip, or a trip to remote regions or very far from home, you may want to meet with the doctor or members of the epilepsy care team at least four to six weeks before you leave.
-A long trip may be exhausting and require extra rests.
-Travel to different time zones may require changes to your child’s medication schedule and sleep schedule.
+- If you are planning a long trip, or a trip to remote regions or very far from home, you may want to meet with the doctor or members of the epilepsy care team at least four to six weeks before you leave.

-Inform the epilepsy care team about your trip and ask for their suggestions.
-Discuss amounts of medication to take, medication schedules, how to contact them in case of emergency, doctors to contact while travelling, doctor or hospital to contact at your destination, and any other concerns you may have.
-If you’re planning to travel internationally, ask about vaccinations needed and how the vaccinations may affect your child or interact with her medications.
+- Ask the epilepsy team about how much medication to take, how best to stick to medication schedules, how to store medication in hot or cold climates, how to contact the team in case of emergency, which doctors to contact while travelling, which doctor or hospital to contact at your destination and any other concerns you may have.

-The epilepsy care team or doctor can provide you with a letter that summarizes your child's condition and treatment, including medications.
+- Ask the epilepsy care team or your child's doctor for a letter that summarizes your child's condition and treatment, including medications.
 Keep this letter on hand to show when you need medical care during your travels.

-Bring a letter from your doctor in your carry-on baggage explaining your child's condition and the medications she needs.
-Also, bring the prescriptions for the medicines.
+- Bring a letter from your doctor in your carry-on baggage explaining your child's condition and the medications they need.
+Also bring the prescriptions for the medications.

-Make sure your child wears some form of epilepsy identification, such as a medical alert bracelet.
+- Make sure your child wears some form of epilepsy identification, such as a Medic Alert bracelet.